Individual performance objectives

 With Roly Walter, Appraisd CEO and Richard Brereton, Head of Customer Success at Appraisd

-Each new year companies look to set new goals and objectives.
+Each new year companies look to set new individual performance objectives or goals.
 Business look at company and employee goal setting as ways to set themselves up for success.

 But, how can you ensure goal setting is done effectively and everyone is on board?